swilgosz/hanamimastery/data/stray/dry-rb-dependency-graph.md

 ### Summary

+If I'd start learning DRY-RB gems now, I'd pick Application-Level gems, like `dry-schema` and `dry-validation`.
+Those are also one of the most popular ones, so there is a great chance there are nice tutorials already published on the web.

+Then I'd try to make familiar with some of the super-small gems, like `dry-configurable`, or `dry-inflector`, which are easy to understand and quite intutive to use.

+#### Further thoughts

 While this graph is useful as a starting point, **you cannot figure out everything**.
 For example, one of the most common problems in programming advanced components is solved by `dry-configuration`.
 I've talked about it in [episode #4](/episodes/5-configure-anything-with-dry-configurable), however, you cannot figure it out from this graph.